 Some say that Crystal’s way of expressing herself is inappropriate.
-In junior high, she was once assured by a close friend that, “Sarcasm is the lowest form of humor.”
+In junior high, she was assured by a close friend that, “Sarcasm is the lowest form of humor.”
 Crystal was glad that her hero, David Spade, was not around to hear that.

-10 years later, Crystal got tired of waiting to be okay and went out and got a job.
+After graduating from high school, Crystal took a short (10-year long) break from society to became an agoraphobe.
+One day, Crystal got tired of waiting to be okay and went out and got a job.
 It was just as bad as she’d expected, but she persevered, went back to school, and after 5 years, graduated from Glendale Community College with an AA in English (and with a 4.0 GPA, she likes to point out).

 She functioned in society for a while, cultivating the skill of seeming normal, but that got exhausting and she has since retired.
 Crystal lives in the San Fernando Valley, with her closest-living (for now) relative.
 She is currently working on a fantasy novel about a teenage girl and her best friend, a shape-shifting unicorn — and a few dozen other unfinished projects.